maxvfischer/DIY-CNC-machine/README.md

 ![router_cable_management_8](./images/build/frame/router_cable_management_8.jpg)

-The rest of the power cord was inserted through the Y-axis cable chain, around the left side-plate (under the cable tie) and through the X-axis cable chain.
+The rest of the power cord was inserted through the Y-axis cable chain, around the left side plate (under the cable tie) and through the X-axis cable chain.
 Getting the power cord through the X-axis cable chain was quite tricky due to the friction of the rubber cable.
-A cable tie was therefore attached to the top of the cable and used to pull the cable through the cable chain.
+A cable tie (**O11**) was therefore attached to the top of the cable and used to pull the cable through the cable chain.

 ![router_cable_management_9](./images/build/frame/router_cable_management_9.jpg)